Sonos Beam Gen 2 vs Beam Gen 1: should you upgrade?

 Our love of the original Sonos Beam has been far from a secret.
 It was a worthy winner in its What Hi-Fi?
 Awards category three years in a row, impressing with the quality of its sound, diminutive design and aggressive price tag.

-We've had the pleasure of extensively testing the new Sonos Beam Gen 2 and have compared its sound, design and features not only with the original Beam but also with its even newer sibling, the Sonos Ray, to see how things stack up.
+We've had the pleasure of extensively testing and living with the Sonos Beam Gen 2 since its arrival three years ago and have compared its sound, design and features with the original Beam to help you decide whether it is worth upgrading to.

-With all that in mind, let’s see how the OG Beam stacks up against its fresh-faced, but somewhat familiar-looking, usurper.
+With all that in mind, let’s see how the OG Beam stacks up against its fresher-faced, but somewhat familiar-looking, usurper.

-Sonos Beam Gen 2 vs Sonos Beam Gen 1: price
+Sonos Beam Gen 2 vs Beam Gen 1: price

 Sonos Beam Gen 2 (Image credit: Sonos)

-In contrast, the new Sonos Beam Gen 2 had a noticeably more expensive launch price of £449 / $449 / AU$699.
-Obviously, we know which one of the two models your wallet is going to prefer, but given the extra features that the Gen 2 has, it might be more than a little sensible to fork out the extra cash for some all-important future-proofing.
+Obviously, we know which of these three models your wallet is going to prefer, but given the extra features that the Gen 2 has, it might be more than a little sensible to fork out the extra cash for some all-important future-proofing.
 Especially as the cost difference is in line with Sonos' 2021 price hikes across its range.

 **Winner: Sonos Beam Gen 1**

-Sonos Beam Gen 2 vs Sonos Beam Gen 1: design
+Sonos Beam Gen 2 vs Beam Gen 1: design

 Sonos Beam Gen 2 (Image credit: Sonos)